 Coursework transferred or accepted for credit toward an undergraduate program must represent collegiate coursework relevant to the formal award.
-Course content and level of instruction must result in student competencies at least equivalent to those of students enrolled in College undergraduate formal award programs.
+Course content and level of instruction must result in student competencies at least equivalent to those of students enrolled in the College's undergraduate formal award programs.
 In assessing and documenting equivalent learning and qualified faculty members, the College may use recognized guides that aid in the evaluation for credit.
 Such guides include those published by the American Council on Education, the American Association of Collegiate Registrars and Admissions Officers, and the National Association of Foreign Student Affairs.

 Transfer students who desire to have coursework completed at international colleges or universities evaluated for transfer credit must submit an evaluation provided by an organization affiliated with The National Association of Credential Evaluation Services (www.naces.org).